NOW OFFERING A FULLY ONLINE PROGRAM!

 - MEd in Teacher Leadership Pathway to Principal Certification.
 Upon graduation, you will have completed three of the seven classes required for Principal or Program Administrator Certification.
 The remaining four courses, plus a 9-credit internship, can be completed within one calendar year.
 You may also have the option of substituting more principal certification courses if interested.

 - Flexible, hybrid delivery.
-The program combines online courses and face-to-face classes on campus.
-The online program's user-friendly system enables you to interact with students and faculty through discussions, group work, and individual assignments.
+The program combines online courses and face-to-face classes in a district based cohort near you.
+Utilizing a user-friendly system, the online program enables you to interact with students and faculty through discussions, group work, and individual assignments.
 Six elective credits are also included, allowing you to focus on areas of special interest.

 - Distinguished faculty.
 Courses are typically taught by full-time faculty with doctorates and extensive work experience in K–12 education.
 As leaders in their field, they regularly conduct research in classroom and school settings, make presentations at professional conferences, serve as consultants or on boards and state committees, lead various professional organizations, and regularly publish journal articles and books.

 - Fully accredited.
 SPU holds the highest accreditations for its School of Education, including CEAP (The Council for the Accreditation of Educator Preparation), WSBOE (Washington State Board of Education), and NWCCU (Northwest Commission on Colleges and Universities).

 - Affordable.
 Tuition is comparable to other area institutions, and financial aid is available through a federally insured student loan program.
 A limited number of non-teaching graduate assistantships are also available.
 Plus, cohort participants receive a 20% discount on most courses.